fin-steenbjerg-jyskebank-dk/test-reactive-jaxrs/README.md

 It is not really the biggest problem in the world, but my exception mappers got confused and I ended up spending quite some time debugging my application.

-I don't believe (not 100% sure) I have seen this problem before I started using the quarkus-resteasy-reactive-jsonb extension (which is recommended by quarkus).
+I don't believe (not 100% sure) I have seen this problem before I started using the quarkus-resteasy-reactive-jsonb extension (resteasy-reactive is recommended by quarkus instead of just using resteasy).
 I have used quarkus-resteasy-jsonb previously.

 ## Running the application in dev mode